jgon/asp.net-mac-osx/README.md

 ## Using the application

-To use the application launch a browser using the following URL:
+To use the application on your local machine, launch a browser using the following URL:

        http://localhost:5001